Prioritisation: What Changes First

 Maya turns.
 “Churn?”

 “Not exactly.
 They switched.
 To Freshly.”
-Sam turns his laptop around.
+Sam turns her laptop around.
 Freshly’s Perth launch page fills the screen: a clean hero image, the $18 price tag prominent, a “Now delivering in Perth” banner.
 “They went live on Friday.
 Three of our subscribers signed up over the weekend and cancelled with us.
 One of them, Louise, from the JTBD interviews, sent a message: ‘Sorry, but $18 is $18.’”

 Maya stares at the screen.
 She knew this was coming.
 Dave had told her Freshly was calling farms.
 Charlotte’s BMC questions had forced the pricing conversation.
 But knowing it’s coming and seeing it on a Monday morning are different experiences.